-This consensus voluntary Standard serves to document a common understanding of the most suitable internal due diligence quality assurance program for establishing confidence that illegal timber is excluded from the timber supply chain.
+This consensus voluntary Standard serves to document a common understanding of the most suitable internal Due Diligence Quality Assurance Program for establishing confidence that Illegal Timber is excluded from the Timber supply chain.
+Application of this Standard helps enable both suppliers and customers to conduct Due Care under the U.S. Lacey Act, and supports conformity with the EU Timber Regulation and other legal Timber requirements worldwide.
+The flexibility of this Standard's structure facilitates its incorporation into a company's existing legality and Chain of Custody programs.
 Entities may choose to self-certify or to engage a third party, with or without ISO/IEC 17065 or ISO/IEC 17021 credentials, to perform an independent audit against the requirements of this Standard.